duketemplar/client-fantasy/README.md

 ## Coding guidelines
 ### Under development do:
 * Until the the i18n is implemented use only english so it gets easier to see where translations are needed
+* Id should be used for for elements that can be interacted with and is used for integration test

 ### Naming
 * use camelCase for internal variables and snake_case for api props, e.i var apiData = { param_super: superValue }